paveu/content-publisher/README.md

 ### Installation

-NOTE #1: If you're running project locally then Redis-server must be running with socket left in '/var/run/redis/redis.sock'.
-If you're running project on heroku then Redis and postgress plugins must be set on.
+NOTE #1: If you're running project on heroku then Redis and postgress plugins must be enabled.
 NOTE #2: Three environment variables must be set in your shell to get project up and running:
 ```sh
 export AWS_ACCESS_KEY_ID='' # put here AWS AWS_ACCESS_KEY_ID setting